 The Challenge of Cybersecurity

-Technology can give, but it can also take away.
-This is why there are human resources trends that relate to cybersecurity.
-This is partially a consequence of more employees working remotely from their personal computers, causing a significant chance of workers experiencing a cybersecurity threat.
+Technology can help, but it can also hurt companies.
+This is why there are human resource trends that relate to cybersecurity.
+This is partially a consequence of more employees working remotely from their personal computers, leading to a chance of workers experiencing a cyber threat.

 Plus, there is an increased number of fraudsters in cyberspace who want to hurt companies, steal personal data, and create havoc.
 Meaning, HR professionals will be forced to play a role in how companies address cybersecurity.